pippyn/icloud3/iCloud3 Readme.md

 **gps_accuracy_threshold**

 (integer)(Optional) iCloud location updates come with some gps_accuracy varying from 10 to 5000 meters.
 This setting defines the accuracy threshold in meters for a location updates.
 This allows more precise location monitoring and fewer false positive zone changes.
 If the gps_accuracy is above this threshold, a location update will be retried in 2 minutes (up to 5 times) to see if the accuracy has improved.
+At that time, the normal interval based on distance from ho

 Note: The accuracy and retry count are displayed in the info attribute (GPS.Accuracy-263(2)) and on the poll_count attribute (2-GPS)